Acupressure Styles, Methods & Forms

 |St Stomach – Acupressure Meridian||P Pericardium – Acupressure Meridian|

 |Sp Spleen – Acupressure Meridian||TW Triple Warmer – Acupressure Meridian|

 |H Heart – Acupressure Meridian||GB Gall Bladder – Acupressure Meridian|

 |SI Small Intestine – Acupressure Meridian||Lv Liver – Acupressure Meridian|

-There are other Acupressure Meridians that also exist in the body.
-Two of the most widely used travel along the midline of the body, on both the front and back.
-Acupressure Points are also found along these channels, such as CV 17, the Sea of Tranquility, on the center of the breastbone.
+There are other Acupressure channels, known as Extraordinary Vessels, that also exist in the body.
+Two of the most widely used Extraordinary Vessels travel along the midline of the body, on both the front and back.
+Acupressure Points are also found along these Central channels: Conception Vessel (CV), and Governing Vessel (GV).

 Jin Shin was developed in Japan by Jiro Murai, who rediscovered the ancient chi flow (bioenergy) in his own body and mapped a powerful healing system of Points.
 Combinations of Acupressure Points are held with the fingertips for a minute or more, usually with the client lying on his or her back.

 The Jin Shin style of holding or using Reiki on the Points is good for more sensitive body types (yin conditions), for relieving pain, and for emotional healing.